cvkem/jaeger_stats/README.md

   <INPUT>

 Options:
       --caching-process <CACHING_PROCESS>

-  -c, --call-chain-folder <CALL_CHAIN_FOLDER>  [default: /home/ceesvk/CallChain/]
+  -c, --call-chain-folder <CALL_CHAIN_FOLDER>
+          The default source for call-chain information is a sub-folder'CallChain' located in the current folder [default: CallChain/]
+  -z, --timezone-minutes <TIMEZONE_MINUTES>
-  -t, --timezone-minutes <TIMEZONE_MINUTES>    [default: 120]
+          [default: 120]
   -f, --comma-float

+  -t, --trace-output

+  -o, --output-ext <OUTPUT_EXT>
+          The output-extension determines the output-types are 'json' and 'bincode' (which is also used as the file-extension) [default: json]
+  -h, --help
+          Print help
+  -V, --version
-  -h, --help                                   Print help -V, --version                                Print version
+          Print version
 ```
 The options are:
 * --caching-process: a comma separated list of processes that apply caching of results.
 This information os relevant as the call-chains that contain these services are called less often as the downstream data migh be cached.
 If you know the cache-hit-rates you are able to correct the leaf nodes to compute the expected number of calls when the cache is turned off (or flushed).
 It is also possible to acctually compute the cache-hit ratios by comparing the traffic on the 'path/cached_service' vs 'path/cached_service *LEAF*', where the version marked with  '*LEAF*' are the the calls that do not have any downstream processing This can happens for example when a cache-hits removes the need for downstream analysis.
 However, this be care-ful this also occures if the service does not do down-stream calls for other reasons, such as incorrect or empty parameters.
-* --call-chain-folder: The folder containing files used to correct incomplete call-chains
+* --call-chain-folder (-c): The folder containing files used to correct incomplete call-chains
-* --timezone-minutes: The offset in minutes for the current timezone relative to UTC.
+* --timezone-minutes (-z): The offset in minutes for the current timezone relative to UTC.
 The default value is 120 minutes which corresponds to AMS-timezone
-* -- comma-float: In CSV files floating point values are using a comma as separator instead of the '.' to allow the file to be read in an Excel.
-The default value is 'true' (using )
+* -- comma-float (-f): In CSV files floating point values are using a comma as separator instead of the '.' to allow the file to be read in an Excel.
+The default value is 'true'
+* --trace_output (-t): a boolean to signal whether the '<data_folder>/Traces' should be filled with traces.
+The default is 'false' as these traces can be volumeous data.
+* --output-ext: If the output-ext is set to 'json' (default) which means that the output is written to a json-file.
+The alternative is 'bincode'.
+Writing 'bincode' files is faster, but the format is not human readible.

 ## Contents of the files with statistics
 The statistics files, such as 'Stats/cummulative_trace_stats.csv' use the ';' as the column separator.
 This file falls apart in four sections: